 Both the Nectar and Nectar Lush are all-foam mattresses, which means they could trap heat.
 That said, both mattresses have a breathable Tencel cover to help dissipate some heat.
 The Nectar Lush will sleep the coolest thanks to the inclusion of Phase Change Material in the memory foam comfort layer.
 This material helps draw heat away from the sleeper to maintain a stable body temperature.

 The original Nectar might win out when it comes to minimizing motion transfer.
-Its slow-moving memory foam comfort layer absorbs motion and reduces disturbance across the mattress — which could make this a good fit for couples.
+Its slow-moving memory foam comfort layer absorbs motion and reduces disturbance across the mattress — which could make this the best mattress for couples.
 Because the Nectar Lush has a bouncier layer of Energex foam beneath its comfort layer, it doesn’t perform quite as well with motion transfer.

 The Nectar Lush has both a high-density base layer and a firmer Energex layer, which help shore up the edges of the mattress.
 We felt more secure while sitting and lying down near the edge of the Nectar Lush.
 In contrast, the Nectar didn’t feel quite as secure.
 This might be because it only has one supportive layer.

 Based on their construction and materials, the Nectar and Nectar Lush are closely matched when it comes to durability.
 The Nectar Lush might take the edge here thanks to its durable Energex foam layer.

 In our experience, both mattresses performed about the same when it comes to off-guessing.
 For both the Nectar and Nectar Lush, we found that any smell dissipated after about 48 hours.